a-moran1015/CodeHS-Projects/README.md

 # CodeHS-Projects
-In this repo, I have all major projects that I've worked on over high school on CodeHS, put into standard Java or JS.
+In this repo, I have all major projects that I've worked on over high school on CodeHS Sandbox, put into standard Java or JavaScript.